sherwin-ad/my_tutorials/azure/AZ-400: Designing and Implementing Microsoft DevOps Solutions/az-400-lecture.md

    **Note:**

-   If there is a compilation error
+   If there is an compilation error

    **[ERROR] Source option 7 is no longer supported.
 Use 8 or later.**
    **[ERROR] Target option 7 is no longer supported.
 Use 8 or later.**